PeterKellett/project-4/README.md

 The full project set up procedure can be seen here:
 [Full project set up procedure](https://github.com/PeterKellett/project-4/blob/master/PROJECTSETUP.md)

+## Functionality not completed
+- Deleting a user profile.
+I completely overlooked adding this functionality but in this time of GDPR it would be vital that this ability is integrated into the site.
+- Product owner email notifications.
+The product owner is not currently notified of any orders submitted so an email trigger would need to be set up to allow for this.

 ## Credits
 [W3Schools.com](https://www.w3schools.com/w3css/w3css_sidebar.asp) for some of the functionality of the sidebar menu.
 Styling of the sidebar was carried out by me the site developer.
-[ckz8780](https://github.com/ckz8780) from Code Institute course tutorials for the product quantity functionality and styling.
+[ckz8780](https://github.com/ckz8780) from Code Institute course tutorials for the product management page and for the product quantity inputs functionality and styling.
 [codepen](https://codepen.io/vsync/pen/frudD) for the expandable textarea used in the reviews models.

 ## Media accreditation